 I had a 5-spice rub Ahi that was life-changing.
 OK, maybe some of it was because I had not eaten in 16 hours but it was good, very good.
 That and a few Mai Thais that were done the right way, and I was on my way.
 Great meal, great service.

 I started the day right by staying at the resort for the entire morning.
 You would think just reading this that I am being bored.
 But the views of the water here are worth it.
 Sure, you can mark me up as lazy, but this is a vacation (even if I am writing about it).

 I have a friend from Japan that tried to explain to me just how much the Japanese love Hawaii.
 It was an interesting conversation.
 Especially when he started off the conversation saying before he came to Hawaii, he did not understand at all.

-Looking at things from his perspective you have to wonder why the love Hawaii as much as well.
-I mean there is the history of Pearl Harbor not an easy thing for anyone to process, then also they are an island nation.
-So, they are going from one tropical island like location and flying a great distance to vacation in Hawaii.
+Looking at things from his perspective you have to wonder why they love Hawaii as much as well.
+I mean there is the history of Pearl Harbor is not an easy thing for anyone to process, then also they are an island nation.
+So, they are going from one tropical island-like location and flying a great distance to vacation in Hawaii.
 It makes sense to wonder why.

 My good friend explained in part it is the weather, Hawaii just has an amazing climate.
-Very near what we all feel as humans is perfect.
-Sure, you have rain that happens almost every day, but it is tropical rain that just cools things off then goes away.
-But the vegetation here, the beaches, the ocean, and the people all are special to the Japanese tourist.
+Very near what we all feel as humans are perfect.
+Sure, you have rain that happens almost every day, but it is tropical rain that just cools things off and then goes away.
+But the vegetation here, the beaches, the ocean, and the people all are special to Japanese tourists.
 These are also the reason people from all over love the islands as well.